jdodgen/Recipe-collection/favorite/README.md

-This are the ones I make frequently.
+These are the recipies I make frequently or just love.